 Total is present across the entire value chain, from R&D to industrial production.

 To achieve our ambition of becoming a leader in biofuel markets, we are in the process of transforming our La Mède refinery in France into a world-class biorefinery.
-One of the largest facilities of its kind in Europe, it will be operational from 2018 and produce 500,000 metric tons per year of HVO-type biofuels in order to continue to meet growing demand.
+One of the largest facilities of its kind in Europe, produce 500,000 metric tons per year of HVO-type biofuels in order to continue to meet growing demand.

 In March 2017, we joined forces with Corbion to create the Total Corbion PLA joint venture, which will produce and market PLA-based bioplastics.
 Our ambition is to become the world’s number two supplier of PLA.
 A world-class PLA plant with a capacity of 75,000 metric tons per year is presently under construction in Thailand, with production expected to begin in the second-half of 2018.

 Harnessing Cutting-Edge R&D to Develop Tomorrow’s Bioproducts